CAPABILITIES

 Our Quality Promise

-All CNC-machined parts inspected using hand metrology, CMM, and/or laser scanners.
+All CNC-machined parts inspected using hand metrology, Coordinate Measuring Machine (CMM), and/or Vision Measurement System (VMS).

-All parts manufactured & inspected at ProtoXYZ facilities.
+All parts manufactured & inspected at ProtoXYZ's facility.

 Quality guaranteed.
-If a part is not made to spec, we’ll make it right.
+If a part is not made to specification, we’ll make it right.

 Tolerances